kon3gor/CognitiveServicesLab/README.md

 Overview
 -------
 1. Loading basic **Xamarin app** from zip.
-2. Addong some settings to the app.
+2. Adding some settings to the app.
 3. Creating **Computer Vision** service in **Azure cloud**.
 4. Adding requset method to the app.
 5. Handling response from Azure server.